Skip to main content

 Insurance

-Insurance Rates on the rise…why?
+Insurance Rates on the Rise…part 1

-By April 2, 2024April 4th, 2024No Comments
+By May 22, 2024No Comments

 We are in unprecedented times.
 We at Mansfield insurance agency think it’s time for unprecedented communication.
 This is going to be a long one, forgive me for that.
 However, I do think it will help to explain some of the things we are all dealing with in the last three years.
 We continue to see raising premiums (especially this year in home policies).
 The insurance industry has continued to have to adjust to unforeseen factors affecting their financial stability.
 The three main factors are hyperinflation, claims frequency, and severe weather patterns.
 I want to address the first one, hyperinflation, in this editorial.